Boukos/cse330_su2013/mod2/README.md

 mod2
 individual portion:
-	-php calculator
+	-create a calculator using php

 group portion:
-	-file sharer (created using php) gives authenticated users the ability to upload and view files
+	-create a file sharer (created using php) gives authenticated users the ability to upload and view files